What is a corporate hackathon?

 • Presentation clarity: can they explain and defend their choices beyond 'the AI suggested it'?

-The most valuable hackathon skill in an AI era is knowing what to build and why—not how to build it.
+The most valuable hackathon skill in an AI era is knowing what to build and why - not how to build it.
 Assess vision, judgment, and creative direction rather than raw technical execution.
+For the deeper treatment of this cultural shift, see the AI hackathon cultural impact.

 It depends on hackathon objectives.
 If the goal is skill-building through hands-on coding, excessive AI use can undermine learning.
 If the goal is innovation output and team collaboration, AI accelerates rather than diminishes value.